khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 1. The user clicks into a search box and a dropdown with the keys that can be used appears
 1. The user chooses the key of what they want to filter the list by (for example, `assignee`)
 1. The user chooses the logical operator (`is` or `is not`) from a dropdown
-* They then choose the value of the filter from a dropdown (for example: user’s username)
+1. The user chooses the value of the filter from a dropdown (for example, a `@username`)
 * They need to repeat all four steps for each filter they want to use
 * Once done, they need to confirm their search to trigger it